wp-plugins/bns-add-style/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.5.3 =
+* Released December 2012
+* Fix typos and add complete URL link
+* Refactor to only add LESS file; end-user will need to FTP / manually edit file contents

 = 0.5.2 =
 * Released December 2012
 * Refactored to correct headers being resent and added LESS stylesheet version